 Request an Appointment Today

-Stop bruxism from damaging your teeth.
-Call our Lancaster, CA dentist office at (661) 948-6700 or schedule a dental visit to our Lancaster dentist office online.
-Call our Palmdale, CA dentist office at (661) 273-6565 or schedule a visit to our Palmdale dentist office online.
-Dr. Naguib and his professional staff are proud to treat patients with comfortable and comprehensive care.
+Call our Lancaster office at (661) 948-6700 or schedule a dental visit to our Lancaster dentist office online.
+You can call our Palmdale office at (661) 273-6565 or schedule a visit to our Palmdale dentist office online.
+Dr. Naguib and his professional staff are proud to provide patients with comfortable, comprehensive care.